r00t-3xp10it/resource_files/README.md

 #### REMARKS:
 **Brute force resource scripts deletes my msfconsole database data at exit (delete host list).**<br />

-<blockquote>Brute force rc scripts requires the msf database to be empty, thats the reason why the scripts cleans the database<br />at exit, because the next time it runs, if the database contains any hosts the script will run the attacks againts database<br />hosts (old hosts) and not the hosts found by current db_nmap scans.</blockquote>
+<blockquote>Brute force rc scripts requires the msf database to be empty, thats the reason why the scripts cleans the database<br />at exit, because the next time it runs, if the database contains any hosts the script will run the attacks againts database<br />hosts (old hosts) and not the hosts found by resource script db_nmap scans.</blockquote>

 - The msfconsole database must be empty (**clean**) at resource script execution (**first-time-run**)<br />
 `msfconsole -q -x 'hosts -d;services -d;exit -y'`<br /><br />